Tom Landry: Dismissal and legacy

-In the 1980s, the Cowboys won two Division Championships, and made five playoff appearances which included reaching the NFC Championship Game in three consecutive seasons (1980–1982), but failed to reach the Super Bowl.
-The last of those games came in the 1982 season, when the Cowboys lost to the Washington Redskins.
-Landry would never make the NFC Championship game again, nor win another playoff game.
+During the 1980s, the Cowboys won two division championships, made five playoff appearances, and reached the NFC Championship Game in three consecutive seasons (1980–1982).
+However, they failed to reach the Super Bowl during the decade.
+The team's 1982 NFC Championship Game loss was Landry's final conference championship game appearance; the preceding week's win was his final playoff victory.

 In 1984, Dallas businessman Bum Bright bought the team from Murchison.
-As the Cowboys suffered through progressively poorer seasons (from 10–6 in 1985 to 7–9 in 1986, 7–8 in 1987, and 3–13 in 1988), Bright became disenchanted with the team.
-Landry's game strategies and single-mindedness during these few seasons left him open to public criticism.
+As the Cowboys suffered through progressively poorer seasons (their record falling from 10–6 in 1985 to 7–9 in 1986, 7–8 in 1987, and 3–13 in 1988), Bright became disenchanted with the team.
+Landry's game strategies and single-mindedness during these seasons left him open to public criticism.

-Landry had signed a three-year contract in the summer of 1987.
-However, general manager Tex Schramm brought in Paul Hackett as the new offensive coach in 1986, and in 1987, he hired offensive line coach Jim Erkenbeck and special-teams coach Mike Solari.
+Landry signed a three-year contract in the summer of 1987.
+However, general manager Tex Schramm brought in Paul Hackett as a new offensive coach in 1986, and in 1987, he hired offensive line coach Jim Erkenbeck and special-teams coach Mike Solari.
 Some suggested that Schramm's moves divided the coaching staff, a plan to first undermine and then dismiss Landry.
-Bright, who usually stayed behind the scenes, publicly criticized Landry after an embarrassing home loss to the Atlanta Falcons in 1987, saying that he was "horrified" at the play-calling and complaining, "It doesn't seem like we've got anybody in charge who knows what he's doing, other than Tex."
-Bright was also upset at how top draft pick, defensive tackle Danny Noonan, and running back Herschel Walker were not being used enough.
-Two weeks later, one day after the Cowboys' 27–17 loss to the Detroit Lions, a team that had come into the game tied with the Chiefs, Giants, and Rams for the worst record in the NFL, Schramm said on his radio show, "There's an old saying, 'If the teacher doesn't teach, the student doesn't learn'."
+Bright, who usually stayed behind the scenes, publicly criticized Landry after a home loss to the Atlanta Falcons in 1987, saying that he was "horrified" at the play-calling and complaining, "It doesn't seem like we've got anybody in charge who knows what he's doing, other than Tex."
+Bright's belief that former first-round draft picks Danny Noonan and Herschel Walker were not being used enough further put him at odds with the coaching staff.
+On the day after the Cowboys lost to the Detroit Lions, a team that had entered the game tied for the worst record in the NFL, Schramm said on his radio show, "There's an old saying, 'If the teacher doesn't teach, the student doesn't learn.'"
 Nonetheless, Bright maintained his hands-off approach on the team while Schramm retained his confidence in Landry.

-Landry's Cowboys finished the 1988 season 3–13, which earned them the no. 1 pick in the draft with the worst record in the NFL, taking his personal record to 270–178–6.
-It was the fourth time in five years that they missed the playoffs, as well as their third consecutive losing season.
+Landry's Cowboys finished the 1988 season 3–13, the worst record in the league.
+His record as head coach fell to 270–178–6.
+It was the Cowboys' third consecutive losing season and the fourth time in five years that they had missed the playoffs.
 Nonetheless, Landry felt confident he could correct the mistakes he had been making in recent years.
-In February 1989, before the start of the 1989 season, he remained determined to coach into the 1990s "unless I get fired," as he dismissed or reassigned his assistants.
-Landry had one year left on his contract which paid $1 million a season.
+In February 1989, before the start of the 1989 season, as he dismissed or reassigned his assistants, he remained determined to coach into the 1990s "unless I get fired."
+Landry had one year left on his contract, which paid $1 million per season.